archer884/artano/README.md

 Based on the `image` and `imageproc` crates.
 Remind me to update this when `imageproc` releases a new version...

 This crate is, clearly, named for the Dark Lord Sauron.
-The name is taken from Quenya, meaning 'High Smith.'
+The name is taken from the Quenya for 'High Smith.'
 So it's for making evil things--like memes.

 ## License